British Thomson-Houston

-British Thomson-Houston (BTH) was a British engineering and heavy industrial company, based at Rugby, Warwickshire, England, and founded as a subsidiary of the General Electric Company (GE) of Schenectady, New York, United States.
+British Thomson-Houston (BTH) was a British engineering and heavy industrial company, based at Rugby, Warwickshire, England.
+Originally founded to sell products from the Thomson-Houston Electric Company, it soon became a manufacturer using licences from the American company.
 They were known primarily for their electrical systems and steam turbines.

-BTH was taken into British ownership and amalgamated with the similar Metropolitan-Vickers company in 1928 to form Associated Electrical Industries (AEI), but the two brand identities were maintained until 1960.
-The holding company, AEI, later merged with GEC.
+BTH merged with the Metropolitan-Vickers company in 1928 to form Associated Electrical Industries (AEI), but the two brand identities were maintained until 1960.
+The holding company, AEI, was bought by GEC in 1967.

 In the 1960s AEI's apprenticeships were highly thought-of, both by the apprentices themselves and by their future employers, because they gave the participants valuable experience in the design, production and overall industrial management of a very wide range of electrical products.
 Over a hundred of the apprentices - who came to Rugby from all over the UK, and a few from abroad - lodged in the nearby Apprentices' Hostel at Coton House which was uphill from Rugby on the road to Lutterworth and Leicester.

 Each year in Rugby there was a big parade of floats run by the apprentices.

 In 1980, G.E.C.
 Turbine Generators Ltd, on the Rugby site, was awarded a Queen's Awards for Enterprise.